Battling the Heat, the Tools for Survival

 Chickens like to dig holes, don’t discourage this.
 It’s their instinct to find cooler ground.
 They will look for anywhere water has been and choose that spot as the ideal place to settle into.
 Help them out, dump their drinkers in the same place every day, or leave a hose in the shade on a tiny drip.

 Nipple drinkers are neat gadgets, but if you live in an oven, forget using them, especially the type with those tiny drinker cups.
-The water in the small cups get way too hot and chickens avoid using them.
-Using nipples are just as useless in my opinion.
-The water in the container itself may be cool, but the water sitting in the lines heats up fast, and your birds wont drink enough to stay hydrated.
+The water in the small cups gets way too hot and chickens avoid using them.
+Using nipples is just as useless in my opinion.
+The water in the container itself may be cool, but the water sitting in the lines heats up fast, and your birds won’t drink enough to stay hydrated.